chenchang320/IJF-code-and-data/README.md

 ## Overview & contents

 The replication code provided herein is designed to generate all 56 figures and 9 tables presented in the paper “High-dimensional portfolio optimization using GARCH-EVT, R-vine Copula, and SCAD penalty with weight constraints”.
 The empirical strategy remains consistent throughout, with the sole variation being the selection of truncation points.
 To accommodate this, all graphical outputs are produced within a unified script, where the key distinctions are governed by adjustable parameters—specifically, the input objects and the length of the estimation window—within the respective functions.
-Regarding the tabular results, while they can be directly outputted from the code, we opt for manual transcription to ensure the utmost accuracy and to allow for flexible post-hoc formatting adjustments.===
+Regarding the tabular results, while they can be directly outputted from the code, we opt for manual transcription to ensure the utmost accuracy and to allow for flexible post-hoc formatting adjustments.

 - `Code`: R script for generating visualisation
 - `Figures/`: folder of generated plots as eps and jpg files